 This article will explain everything you need to know.

-In most cases, Huskies usually have 4-6 puppies in a single litter.
+Huskies normally have 4-6 puppies in a litter first time around.
 This can change, however, and some huskies have had smaller or larger litters depending on certain factors.

 Why Do Huskies Have Small Litters?

-You might be thinking that a litter size of 4-6 is small for a reasonably large dog.
-And that’s kinda true.
+You might think that a litter size of 4-6 is small for a reasonably large dog.
+And that’s kinda true!

 This is actually a fairly common litter size for younger female huskies, and in some cases, if the female is bred before 18 months, the litter size can be even fewer.

-Generally speaking, the older the female husky the larger the litter size will likely be.
+Generally speaking, the older the female husky, the larger the litter size will likely be until a certain point.